shaond/cplusplusbyexample/declaringvars.md

 ## Dangers

 When variables are created but not assigned, this is dangerous.
-In C++ there is no safety mechanism that protects you from accessing a random point in memory when using unintialised variables.
+In C++ there is no safety mechanism that protects you from accessing a random point in memory when using unassigned variables (unassigned variables have an __indeterminate value__).

-Here's what an unintialised variable looks like:
+Here's what an unassigned variable looks like:

 ```cpp
 #include <iostream>